OFS/opae-sdk/doc/src/fpga_tools/fpgadiag/README.md

 `--begin=B, -b`

     1 <= B <= 65535.
-The default=1, B = number of cache lines
+The default=1, B = number of cache lines.

 `--end=E, -e`

     1 <= E <= 65535.
-The default=B, B and E designate number of cache lines
+The default=B, B and E designate number of cache lines.

 `--cache-policy=, -p`

-    Can be wrline-I, wrline-M, or wrpush-I. The default=wrline-M
+    Can be wrline-I, wrline-M, or wrpush-I. The default=wrline-M.

 `--cache-hint= -i`

-    Can be rdline-I or rdline-S. The ddfault=rdline-I
+    Can be rdline-I or rdline-S. The ddfault=rdline-I.

 `--read-vc=, -r`